 Table D.28.
-How the COVID-19 pandemic impacted center staff and families early during the COVID-19 pandemic
+How the COVID-19 pandemic impacted center staff and families early during the COVID-19 pandemic centers with valid data on each of the constructs.

 n Percentage

 Impacted the health of the staff and families in center community 189

 Not at all 6.3

 To a small extent 35.0

 To a moderate extent 32.2

 To a great extent 26.5

 Impacted employment status among families in center community 190

 Not at all 5.2

 To a small extent 14.8

 To a moderate extent 41.6

 To a great extent 38.4